Summer semester 2022: First EuroTeQ Collider at TUM

 Desired Outcome

-Wouldn’t it be great to do participatory action research while preventing glacier shrinkages?
-Bringing the Ice Stupa technology to the Alps as a Sustainable Living Lab will help us develop research to mitigate climate change impacts in our glaciers.
-We first need to study the feasibility of building Ice Stupas in the Alps (and therefore anywhere!), understand the conditions, implications, optimizing the building technology.
+Wouldn’t it be great to do participatory action research while preventing glacier shrinkage?
+Bringing the Ice Stupa technology to the Alps as a Sustainable Living Lab will enable us to develop research that mitigates the impacts of climate change on our glaciers.
+We first need to study the feasibility of building Ice Stupas in the Alps (and therefore anywhere), understand the conditions and implications, and optimize the building technology.
 Then, we will be able to verify how effective they are in protecting our glaciers and in irrigating our crops.
-If we manage to upscale this initiative, artificial glaciers could help us to stop the increase of ocean levels, desertification, and the imbalance of the food chain.
+If we manage to scale up this initiative, artificial glaciers could help us mitigate the increase in ocean levels, desertification, and the imbalance in the food chain.

 Desired Impact

-The link of the Ice Stupa Challenge with the WEF Nexus implies the development of low-tech, nature-inspired, and high impact strategies towards water and food security in the region and beyond.
+The link between the Ice Stupa Challenge and the WEF Nexus implies the development of low-tech, nature-inspired, and high-impact strategies towards water and food security in the region and beyond.
 This would also give us material to collaborate closely with the Ice Stupa Project in the Himalayas (together with their SECMOL School, a capacity building programme designed by them), and with the universities and research institutions that built an Ice Stupa in Switzerland.

 Imagine all the data we could gather, all the (big and small!) strategies and systems we could test and optimize, all the changes in our glaciers we could monitor, all the water we could save, all the ecosystems we could protect by building this lab.